telarmago/dotfiles/README.md

-# telarmago's minimal dotfiles
+# Minimal dotfiles

-These dotfiles are primarily for macOS, but many settings (vim, tmux, bash, etc.) will work on any Unix-like system (e.g., Linux).
-They constitute a minimal configuration, aimed at achieving simplicity and functionality.
+These dotfiles are primarily for macOS, but settings for most programs (vim, tmux, bash, etc.) will work on any Unix-like system (e.g., Linux).
+These files constitute a minimal configuration, aimed at achieving simplicity while retaining functionality.

 ![nvim in tmux](https://i.imgur.com/ZNKbaUY.png)